sriramab/gamamanual/References/PlatformDocumentation/InstallationAndLaunching/Headless.md

 As specified in **predatorPrey.xml**, this command runs the prey - predator model for 1000 steps and record a screenshot of the main display every 5 steps.
 The screenshots are recorded in the directory outputHeadLess (under the GAMA root folder).

-Not that the current directory to run gamaHeadless command must be $GAMA\_PATH/headless
+Not that the current directory to run gama-headless command must be $GAMA\_PATH/headless

 ### Java Command